bcohenboulakia/nbworkshop/README.md

 ]
 ```

 Relative paths can be used, they are replicated in the ZIP archive.
 Absolute paths are forbidden and generate an error preventing the conversion to complete.
 If there is an error (embedded file missing or defined by an absolute path), the conversion is aborted.
-When used through the Github workflow, subsequent Notebooks are generated, but the workflow execution status is set to failed, and the summary displays the faulty Notebook.
+When used through the Github workflow (see below), subsequent Notebooks are generated, but the workflow execution status is set to failed, and the summary displays the faulty Notebook.

 Note: In Jupyter-based environnements, editing the metadata of a notebook is done in the _ADVANCED TOOLS_ area, under _Notebook metadata_.
 In Jupyter, it can be accessed by enabling _View_ > _Right Sidebar_ > _Show Notebook tools_.
 In JupyterLab, it's located in the _Property Inspector_ (gear icon) in the right sidebar.

-### Github workflow
+### Github workflow and branches

 The conversion is managed by a Github workflow called `Students Notebook generation`.
+This workflow is based on two branches for generating student notebooks (butOne can create as many branches as needed):
+ * The `main` branch is the one that triggers conversions.
+It contains the corrected versions and the necessary resources.
+It can also contain other materiels, which is ignored.
+ * The `Students` branch is generated automatically.
+Its content must not be modified, as it is fully rewritten each time a conversion occurs.
+It contains the same content (including subdirectories structure) as the directories monitored in `main` branch, except that solutions are removed from the Notebooks, whether for code or for questions in the text.
+If an original Notebook's filename ends with the configured `tutor_postfix`, this postfix is replaced by `student_postfix` in the converted Notebook's filename.
+If the original name does not end with `tutor_postfix`, the `student_postfix` is simply appended to the base name.
+No additional characters (such as underscores or spaces) are inserted automatically; the exact format is entirely determined by the postfix values set in the configuration.

+Please note that conversion may take a several dozens of seconds.
+This total delay includes both the time spent waiting for a GitHub Actions runner to become available (which can be long if no runners are free) and the time required to actually process the job.
+The execution time depends on how many Notebooks need to be converted and their length.
+Running other workflows in the repository at the same time may also increase the overall completion time.

-This workflow is run every time a Notebook from a monitored directory is pushed on the `main` branch, but it can also be run manually from the workflow page in the `Action` tab on the Github repository web page.
+The workflow can also be run manually from the workflow page in the `Action` tab on the Github repository web page.
 This workflow can be overseen on the same page.
 Every time the workflow is run, a short rundown  of the conversion process is shown in the workflow summary:
 ![summary](https://github.com/user-attachments/assets/545d2bd4-8740-4ebc-8675-a7ac4e952cfb)

-Please note that updating the  `Students` branch may take a several dozens of seconds.
-This total delay includes both the time spent waiting for a GitHub Actions runner to become available (which can be long if no runners are free) and the time required to actually process the job.
-The execution time depends on how many Notebooks need to be converted and their length.
-Running other workflows in the repository at the same time may also increase the overall completion time.

 For more information on how to manage and monitor Github workflow, see the [official GitHub Actions documentation](https://docs.github.com/en/actions/writing-workflows/quickstart).